 Know-how

 All EGI-Engage audiences benefit from the know-how accumulated by the EGI Community, from the researchers that will have better support and better services to the service providers that will have stronger business models and enhanced sustainability opportunities.
 Reflecting the wide range of audiences that will benefit from know-how, the dissemination strategies to maximise this group of results will span the entire toolset of communication channels (outlined in the following section).
-To give a few examples for the purpose of this draft dissemination plan:
+To give a few examples:

 The know-how created by carrying an in-depth market analysis will be the focus of a newsletter article to increase the knowledge base of the community.